Skip to Content

 11. Practice Positive Mindset and Behavior

-When you catch yourself thinking negative thoughts, try to flip them around.
-Instead of “I’m not good at this, think, “I’m learning and getting better every day.
-Surround yourself with positive people, too.
-Their good vibes will rub off on you.
-It takes time and effort, but all those little positive changes will add up and make a big difference.
-You’ll be well on your way to being a much happier and healthier person.
+When you catch yourself thinking negative thoughts, try to reframe them in a more positive light.
+Instead of thinking “I am rubbish at this” try thinking “I am learning and getting better every day”.
+Surround yourself with positive people and you will start to absorb their good energy.
+It will take time and effort but all of those small positive changes will add up and you will become a much happier and healthier person.

 How To Know If Someone Is a Toxic Person